Sunny Leone: Ragini MMS 2 and further success (2014–present)

 Sunny Leone was voted by the Network 7 Media Group jury as "Indian Affairs Actress of the year 2018" founded by Satya Brahma at the historic ninth Annual India Leadership Conclave & Indian Affairs Business Leadership Awards 2018.

 Sunny Leone's auto biopic titled Karenjit Kaur – The Untold Story of Sunny Leone, an original web-series by ZEE5, was released on the platform on July 16, 2018.
 The series narrates her journey from a middle-class girl in Canada to becoming India's most googled celebrity.
 The series starts from her childhood as Gogu to her foray into the adult film industry to her exciting journey into Bollywood.
 The series is also available in Bengali, Tamil, Telugu and Marathi languages.

 Upcoming projects

 In January 2018, Leone started filming for the Hindi remake of 2012 Punjabi film Jatt & Juliet opposite Manish Paul.
-She is also stars in Veeramadevi a period war Tamil film in full-fledged lead role directed by V.C.
-Vadivudaiyan.
+She is also stars in Veeramadevi, a Tamil period war film directed by V. C. Vadivudaiyan.
 The shooting for the film commenced in February 2018 and was set to be released in Telugu, Hindi, and Malayalam.